Karl von Oberkamp

-Karl von Oberkamp (30 October 1893 – 4 May 1947) was a German Waffen-SS commander and war criminal during World War II.
+Carl Ferdinand Joseph Ritter von Oberkamp (30 October 1893 – 4 May 1947) was a German Waffen-SS commander and war criminal during World War II.
 During his SS career, he commanded the SS Division Prinz Eugen, the SS Division Nibelungen and the V SS Mountain Corps.

 Following World War II, Oberkamp was extradited to Yugoslavia, where he was tried for war crimes.
 He was sentenced to death and hanged in Belgrade on 4 May 1947.